 In this case study, we discuss the ways in which Poland prepared for its EU accession, which enabled the country's effective participation in the community, and the subsequent programming of the cohesion policy funds, with a special focus on the funds devoted to regional policy development.
-In the first chapter, we outline Poland's relationship with the EU since the reestablishment of diplomatic relations in 1988 until the end of the first post-enlargement cohesion policy programming period in 2006.
+In the first chapter, we outline Poland's relationship with the EU since the re-establishment of diplomatic relations in 1988 until the end of the first post-enlargement cohesion policy programming period in 2006.
 We discuss the pre-accession negotiations, with a special focus on negotiations concerning agriculture and Poland's joining of the Common Agricultural Policy (CAP).
-Crucial reforms in the areas of economy and administration, which influenced Poland's EU accession, are also mentioned.
-We conclude the chapter with an examination of Poland's first post-accession cohesion policy programming period.
+Crucial reforms in the areas of economy and administration, which influenced Poland's first post-accession cohesion policy programming period.
 In the second chapter, we analyse the subsequent cohesion policy programming periods: 2007-2013, 2014-2020, and 2021-2027, with the focus on the shifts in the EU's rationale behind the policy, and Poland's preparing for and implementation of the funds.
-We end the paper with a set of recommendations for preaccession preparations and efficient participation in the EU, fostering national and regional development, based on Polish pre- and post-accession experiences.
+We end the paper with a set of recommendations for pre-accession preparations and efficient participation in the EU, fostering national and regional development, based on Polish pre- and post-accession experiences.